sp4ce-cowboy/tp/docs/team/sp4ce-cowboy.md

 * Developer Guide:
   * Migrated details of the DG from an external source (G Docs) and consolidated them in GitHub.
   * Set up DG skeleton for structured and convenient documentation by the team.
-  * Added documentation for own features (Delete, Clear, Reset, Find, Get, Help)
+  * Added documentation for own features (Delete, Clear, Reset, Find, Get) including UML diagrams.
-  * Added documentation for UI and features (Command Box, Rolling Balance Indicator, Transactions Panel)
+  * Added documentation for UI and UI features (Command Box, Rolling Balance Indicator, Transactions Panel)

 **Project Management & Team Tasks**
 * Created and initialized the CS2103-T16-3 organization on GitHub
 * Created a centralized meeting minutes repository for the team [here](https://docs.google.com/document/d/1EI2YeRjxt59N0oc0bauGXI06uFQLI_O54JJci_-JKGc/edit)
-* Created a testing branch for in UniCa$h
+* Created a test branch for convenient testing of UniCa$h by the team [PR: [#126](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/126)]
-[PR: [#126](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/126)]
 * Added a TestCommand for the above branch, intended for internal testing of UniCa$h.
 [PRs: [#126](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/126)]